Dynamic Linear Discriminant Analysis in High Dimensional Space: Theory

 \item[(A6)] The mean functions $\mu_X({\bf u}), \mu_Y({\bf u})$ and all the entries of $\Sigma({\bf u})$ have continuous second order derivatives in a neighborhood of each ${\bf u}$ belonging to the interior of $\Omega_d$.

 Clearly, all the supremum and infimum in this paper can be relaxed to essential supremum and essential infimum.

 \end{itemize}

 Assumptions (A1), (A3) and (A4) are commonly made on kernel functions in nonparametric smoothing literature; see for example \cite{Einmahl}, \cite{Fan1996} and \cite{Pagan}.
-The first statement of assumption (A2) is for simplicity and the second statement indicates that our approach allows the dimension $p$ to be as large as $O(\exp(n^{c}))$ for any constant $c<4/(4+d)$.
+The first statement of assumption (A2) is for simplicity and the second statement indicates that our approach allows the dimension $p$ to be as large as $O(\exp(n^{c}))$ for any constant $c<1$.
 That is, the dimensionality is allowed to be exponentially high in terms of the sample size.
-Assumption (A5) is also routinely made in high dimensional discrimination analysis; see for example \cite{Cai}.
+For assumption (A3), since the density function $f(\cdot)$ is continuous, the image set ${\cal D}:=\{f({\bf u}): {\bf u}\in \Omega_d\}$ is also compact.
+Consequently, if there is a sequence of points $f_1,\ldots, f_m,\ldots$ that converges to 0, we must have $0\in {\cal D}$.
+Therefore our assumption that $f({\bf u})$ is bounded away from zero is equivalent to $f({\bf u})>0$ in ${\cal D}$.
+Note that the dominator $\sum_{j=1}^{n_1}{\bf K}_{H_x}({\bf U}_j-{\bf u})$ in the Nadaraya-Watson estimator converges to $f({\bf u})$.
+Our assumption in some sense ensures that the dominator does not vanish.
+We can though, relax the compactness condition on the support to the following: there exist $m$ compact sets $\Omega_{d,1},\ldots,\Omega_{d,m}\in {\mathcal R}^d$ such that for some constant $C_u>0$ and $M>0$ which is defined as in Theorems 3.1 and 3.2, we have $P({\bf U}\in \Omega_{d})\geq 1-C_up^{-M}$, where $ \Omega_{d}:=\cup_{i=1}^m\Omega_{d,i}$.
+Assumption (A5) is routinely made in high dimensional discrimination analysis; see for example \cite{Cai}.
+Nevertheless, we may allow the uniform bounds on the eigenvalues to hold on $ \Omega_{d}:=\cup_{i=1}^m\Omega_{d,i}$, while assuming that $P({\bf U}\notin \Omega_{d})$ is negligible.
 Assumption (A6) is a smoothness condition to ensure estimability and is commonly used in the literature of nonparametric estimation; see for example \cite{Fan1996,Tsybakov}.

 The following theorem shows that the risk function of the DLPD rule given in Lemma \ref{risk} converges to the Bayes risk function (\ref{R}) uniformly in ${\bf u}\in\Omega_d$.

 \begin{thm} Assume that assumptions (A1)-(A6) and the following assumption hold: